Paternity/Partner's Leave Policy

 What is the process for requesting and taking paternity/partner's leave?

-As a result of the changes to entitlements since 1 January 2023, the process for requesting and taking paternity/partner's leave has changed a little.
-Increasing the entitlement for paternity/partner's leave means that staff will be able to take more time away from work to be with their baby.
+From July 2025, notification and management of paternity/partner's leave is completed on MyHR.
 To help this process run as smoothly as possible, just follow the steps below - contact your HR Adviser if you're unsure about any of this.

-1. Once you know that you'd like to request paternity/partner's leave, download and complete the Paternity Leave Notification Form, including the block(s) of time that you'd like to take off.
+1. Once you know that you'd like to request paternity/partner's leave, download and complete the Paternity Leave Notification Form on MyHR, including the block(s) of time that you'd like to take off.

-2. Send the completed form to your line manager at least 28 days before of when you would like your leave to start.
+2. Submit the completed form to your line manager on MyHR at least 28 days before of when you would like your leave to start.
 If you're a Head of Department, you should send the completed form to the Pro-Director, Faculty Development.
-Your manager will complete their parts of the form and will forward to HR.
+Your manager will complete their parts of the form and the form will be sent to HR and Payroll.

-4. Once approved, HR will write to you to confirm the dates of your paternity/partner's leave.
+4. Once approved, Payroll will write to you to confirm the dates of your paternity/partner's leave.